 Dr. Unger has collaborated with a diverse array of composers, soloists, conductors, ensembles, and theatrical directors.
 Among them are Grammy-award winning composers William Bolcom and Chen Yi, Grammy-award winning bass-baritone Mark Doss, Heldentenor Timothy Mussard (winner of the 2009 Prix Lauritz Melchior Award), Armenian-American composer Loris Chobanian (premiere of April 24 – Armenian Requiem), the Alberta Baroque Ensemble, the Cleveland Women’s Orchestra, the Saskatoon Symphony Orchestra (Britten’s War Requiem), and Canadian Big Band legend, Tommy Banks (Canadian Country Music Awards).
 His ensembles have appeared at numerous national and international conventions and festivals, including the Toronto International Choral Festival and the Classical Music Seminar-Festival in Austria, where his choir served as principal chorus-in-residence, an honor that included a performance of Vierne’s Messe solennelle at St. Stephen’s Cathedral in Vienna.
 His North American appearances have taken him to twenty-four states and provinces.

-Dr. Unger’s publications include numerous scholarly articles, several critical music editions, and five books, the most recent being Historical Dictionary of Choral Music (Scarecrow Press, 2010).
+Dr. Unger’s publications include numerous scholarly articles, several critical music editions, and five books, the most recent being Historical Dictionary of Choral Music (Scarecrow Press, 2010, now in revision for a second edition).
 He is a recipient of the Gigax Faculty Scholarship Award at Baldwin Wallace University (2015), the American Bach Society’s William H. Scheide Fellowship (1996), two American Choral Directors Association’s Awards (1991, 1997), and the Association of Canadian Choral Conductors’ 1998 Book Award.
 He is a present or past member of numerous advisory boards including the Ohio Choral Directors Association and the American Bach Society.